yinghli/AzureVMNetworkPerformance/README.md

 Azure released [standard load balancer(SLB)](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-standard-overview).
 This SLB support low latency load sharing and [HA port](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-ha-ports-overview).<br>
 In this post, we setup a SLB, put 2 VM with acceleration networking in the backend pool.<br>
 We setup another VM with acceleration netwokring and send traffic to SLB frontend IP address. <br>
+Because of HA port support, we don't need to define any specify port for load balance rules.<br>
 We will test the bandwidth and latency impact when adding new SLB.

 For network throughput test. <br>